strarsis/sage10-fse/README.md

 This was a gotcha for me, as I first had not completely understood the exact difference between those two.
 This very well made article explains the differences: https://davidsutoyo.com/articles/difference-front-page-php-home-php/

+#### No header/footer template part shown
+Note that albeit the `index.html` would be utltimatively used when there are no other templates – but there are also (classic) Blade-PHP template files which would be used instead.
+Either a FSE template alternative have to be added or those (classic) Blade-PHP templates files be removed.

 ### Gutenberg Editor/JavaScript errors like `Block "core/post-comments" is not registered` (for _comment_-specific core blocks)
 The [`Disable Comments Plugin`](https://wordpress.org/plugins/disable-comments/) may cause this as it can also remove the comment-specific core blocks.